 Herewith a brief look at the various recordings and how they tie in with polygraph testing.

 A quick definition of polygraph testing

-Polygraph machines, or lie detectors, measure physiological responses when predetermined questions are asked.
+Polygraph machines, or lie detectors, measure physiological responses when predetermined questions are asked during a polygraph examination.
 This is because a number of interesting things happen to our bodies when we try to conceal the truth: we tend to breathe faster, the heart rate goes up, and we start sweating.

 These responses are captured and, when the test is complete, analysed by the polygraphist (the examiner) to determine whether these recorded physiological responses indicate possible deception.

 Each physiological response is measured by a specific component in the polygraph machine.
 Here we take a look at some of the most common components, and what they measure:

 These are rubber tubes filled with air, and usually come in twos – one strapped around the chest, and the other around the abdomen.
 They record the respiratory rate (breathing): expansion of the chest or abdomen during breathing causes air displacement within both of these tubes.
 The energy with which the air is displaced is converted into electronic signals by transducers.

 These electronic signals are then passed through a number of algorithms before being displayed as a continuous graph on the polygraph machine’s monitor.

 Tempting as it may be to attempt fooling the pneumograph reading by means of controlled breathing exercises, it’s worthwhile to keep in mind that they record even the most trivial fluctuations in breathing patterns; a faster or slower respiratory rate may be telling of such a strategy, and hence reveal a possible attempt at deception.